Coeur Mining Inc. (CDE) Shares Up Despite Recent Market Volatility

 Canaccord Genuity gave a rating of “Hold” to CDE, setting the target price at $3.50 in the report published on August 05th of the previous year.

-Volatility was left at 5.08%, however, over the last 30 days, the volatility rate increased by 5.46%, as shares sank -2.11% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -8.22% lower at present.
+Volatility was left at 5.03%, however, over the last 30 days, the volatility rate increased by 5.37%, as shares surge +8.64% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -14.40% lower at present.

 Insider Trading